Golden hamster: Reproduction

+In captivity

+Gnawing at cage wires is considered an indicator of reduced welfare in captive Syrian hamsters.
+Almost all hamsters display wire-gnawing behavior in laboratory cages, regardless of cage size, but gnawing increases as cage size decreases.
+Additionally, a hamster in a smaller cage will use the roof of their house as a platform more often than a hamster in a larger cage, which may suggest they feel the need to use the extra space when floor space is restricted.

+In three groups of hamsters housed with 10, 40 and 80 cm of bedding, those with 10 cm of bedding exhibited significantly more wire-gnawing than the other two groups, and generally did not construct their own burrows (preferring to sleep in pre-made shelters).
+All hamsters with 40 or 80 cm of bedding constructed and used burrows similar to those built by wild Syrian hamsters.
+Animals in the 40 cm group showed minimal wire-gnawing, and those in the 80 cm group did not gnaw the wires at all.

 Survival in the wild

 Following Professor Aharoni's collection in 1930, only infrequent sightings and captures were reported in the wild.
 Finally, to confirm the current existence of the wild golden hamster in northern Syria and southern Turkey, two expeditions were carried out in September 1997 and March 1999.
 The researchers found and mapped 30 burrows.
 None of the inhabited burrows contained more than one adult.
 The team caught six females and seven males.
 One female was pregnant and gave birth to six pups.
 All these 19 caught golden hamsters, together with three wild individuals from the University of Aleppo, were shipped to Germany to form a new breeding stock.

 Observations of females in this wild population have revealed, contrary to laboratory populations, that activity patterns are crepuscular rather than nocturnal, possibly to avoid nocturnal predators such as owls.